Episode 3 – Layan’s Cabin

 Layan: Chuff-chortle!
 You’ll see.

-Layan walked over to what looked like a plain hutch dresser that looked entirely in keeping with the basic furnishings of the cabin.
-Then with a small click the panels slid open and to Jaak’s utter astonishment there appeared a bank of blinking computer displays, a keyboard and other modern electronic computer equipment.
+Layan walked over to what looked like a plain hutch dresser, entirely in keeping with the basic furnishings of the cabin.
+Then, with a small click, the panels slid open and, to Jaak’s utter astonishment, revealed a bank of blinking computer displays, a keyboard, and other modern electronic equipment.
 There was also what looked like a vintage ham radio with a pedestal microphone attached.

 Layan: Heh.
-Well first things first eh.
-We better let your Dad know you are safe, so he won’t worry.
+Well, first things first eh.
+We better let your dad know you’re safe so he won’t worry

 Layan flicked some switches on the old ham radio and turned a couple of the dials.
-In a few moments once the valves inside had started to warm, a faint hiss and crackle began to emanate from the speaker.
+A few moments later, once the valves inside had started to warm, a faint hiss and crackle began to emanate from the speaker.
 A few more adjustments were made and finally the hiss faded.
 Layan then took the large microphone in his paw and activated the push to talk switch.

-Layan: Tree Cat, Tree Cat, this is Ridge Cat do you receive over!
+Layan: Tree Cat, Tree Cat, this is Ridge Cat, do you read?
+Over.

 Hiss.
 Crackle.
 Knob adjustment.

 Layan: Tree Cat, Tree Cat, this is Ridge Cat calling.
-Do you receive over!
+Do you read?
+Over!

 Hiss.
 Crackle.

 Voice: Ridge Cat, Ridge Cat, this is Tree Cat!
-Receiving you loud and clear over!
+Reading you loud and clear.
+Over!

 Tenzing: Oh fer sure I can do that.
 Jaak’ll be just fine with you.
-I’ll jump in me truck and git up there straight away, before ol’ Altai wears out his floor-boards with his frettin’, and calls in the mountain safety rescue – ‘though he still might, once he learns where his boy is! – over!
+I’ll jump in me truck and git up there straight away, before ol’ Altai’ll wear out his floorboards with his frettin’ and call in mountain safety rescue — ‘though he still might, once he learns where his boy is!
+Over!

-Jaak still watching and listening to all this wide eyed, was certain he caught a chuff-chortle just as Tenzing’s last over clicked off.
+Still watching wide-eyed, Jaak was certain he caught a chuff-chortle just as Tenzing’s last over clicked off.

 With that, the radio gave one last defiant hiss, and with a slight crackle Layan flipped the power switch and it fell silent.